andreittr/btrsync/README.md

 ### Branches
 - `main`: tracks the latest tagged release
 - `dev`: pre-release features and fixes
+- `post-VERSION`: maintenance branch for VERSION with backported fixes

 ### Make reference
 Running `make` with no arguments will: